-Figurative language refers to a language that deviates from the conventional work order and meaning in order to convey a complicated meaning, colorful writing, clarity, or evocative comparison.
+Figurative language refers to the use of words in a way that deviates from the conventional order and meaning in order to convey a complicated meaning, colorful writing, clarity, or evocative comparison.
 It uses an ordinary sentence to refer to something without directly stating it.
 Understanding figurative language is an important part of reading the Management Discussion and Analysis (MD&A), where management may use a metaphor to help explain complicated concepts or directions that the company is taking.

 Fiction writers use figurative language to engage their audience using a more creative tone that provokes thinking and sometimes humor.
 It makes fiction writing more interesting and dramatic than the literal language that uses words to refer to statements of fact.

 There are several types of figurative languages that are used in modern writing.
 They include:

 A simile is a figure of speech that compares two unlike things and uses the words “like” or “as” and they are commonly used in everyday communication.
 A simile is used with the aim of sparking an interesting connection in the reader’s mind.